hill-giant/HackerRank-Submissions/README.md

 # HackerRank-Submissions
-My passing submissions for HackerRank challenges
+Some of my passing submissions for HackerRank challenges